 Garigal National Park

-The Cascades Trail is ideal for walking, horseriding and mountain biking.
+Cascades trail is ideal for walking, horseriding and mountain biking in Garigal National Park.
 A medium difficulty walk or ride along a fire trail, it traverses Middle Harbour creek.

 - Garigal National Park

 - 3.2km one-way